DrNginX/Air-Quality-Analysis/README.md

 ### Process of applying
 ![Block Diagram](https://github.com/DrNginX/Air-Quality-Analysis/assets/86653787/1edfb1b5-9250-411c-98f0-2236128b1596)

-So some result of before and after applying the power as well as functional transformation on features and we analyze which one transformation is best for this dataset.
+So, some result of before and after applying the power as well as functional transformation on features and we analyze which one transformation is best for this dataset.

 ##### R2-Score

 The R-squared (R2) score, also known as the coefficient of determination, is a statistical measure used to evaluate the goodness of fit of a regression model.
 It quantifies the proportion of the variance in the dependent variable (the variable you are trying to predict) that can be explained by the independent variables (the variables used in the regression model).
 In other words, R2 measures how well the regression model explains the variability in the data.

 The R2 score is a value between 0 and 1, where: